City Council candidate field grows considerably on second day of filing period

 The other candidates filing for the District 5 council seat on Tuesday were Latasha Gim and Grant Miller.

-Eight of the nine incumbent city councilors have indicated they plan to seek reelection; as of the end of the day Tuesday, seven of the eight had filed their paperwork to do so.
-District 9 Councilor Jayme Fowler has not yet filed.
+Eight of the nine incumbent city councilors have indicated that they plan to seek reelection; as of the end of the day Tuesday, seven of the eight had filed their paperwork to do so.
+District 9 Councilor Jayme Fowler had not yet filed.

 District 4 City Councilor Kara Joy McKee is not seeking reelection.
 On Tuesday, two more candidates filed for that office, putting the field at four.